Picture Picture

 Description

-Medicaid is a lifeline for many families raising children with special health care needs, but understanding how to navigate it—especially as policies evolve—can be challenging.
-In this engaging and practical session, Doris Higgins will break down why Medicaid matters more than ever in 2025, share important updates to Indiana’s Medicaid policies, and offer clear, actionable strategies for helping families connect to and maintain vital coverage.
+Medicaid is a lifeline for many Hoosiers, but understanding how to navigate it—especially as policies evolve—can be challenging.
+In this engaging and practical session, Doris Higgins will break down why Medicaid matters more than ever in 2025, share important updates to Indiana and Federal Medicaid policies, and offer clear, actionable strategies for helping families connect to and maintain vital coverage.
 Whether you're a family member, support professional, or advocate, you’ll leave with tools to better support others in accessing the care they need.

 Learning Objectives